 It’s a question I’m asked a lot.

 I have a list of answers.
-These are the things I do daily or weekly.

 - Enough sleep

 - Talk with friends either by phone, text, or social media